 Then there are the small Mom and Pop e-commerce shops that don’t meet the threshold for sales tax compliance.
 Between the big chains that already had physical nexus and the small companies that don’t meet the thresholds is a relatively thin layer of remote sellers who need to comply with new sales tax laws.

 Don’t forget the companies that are supposed to comply but don’t.
 A Quickbooks study found that 30% of small businesses didn’t even know about these important legal changes, while more than half didn’t have a clear understanding of their sales tax responsibilities.

 Finally, there are the businesses that have decided not to sell outside their state, because it seems too complicated.

 With one thing and another, states just aren’t collecting that much from remote sellers.

-Are they drawing back and requiring less of out of state companies?
-No. On fact, one thing states seem to be doing to make up for the lack of revenue is increasing the number of audits they’re performing.
+Are they drawing back and requiring fewer out-of-state companies?
+No. In fact, one thing states seem to be doing to make up for the lack of revenue is increasing the number of audits they’re performing.